-- Pile the ribs on a layer of mashed veggies.
-Mashed potatoes are a classic comfort food pairing as they help to soak up all that delicious sauce!
+- Pile the short ribs on a layer of mashed veggies.
+Mashed potatoes are a classic comfort food pairing as they help to soak up all that delicious sauce.
 But if you’re going for something a bit lighter try mashed cauliflower.

 - Serve with vegetable side dishes.
-Add some hearty greens to your plate with veggies like roasted carrots, roasted potatoes, roasted broccoli, or roasted Brussels sprouts.
+Add some hearty and colorful veggies to your plate, such as roasted carrots, roasted potatoes, roasted broccoli, or roasted Brussels sprouts.
 Either way, don’t forget to drizzle some braising liquid over it.

 Good news, braising liquid tastes even better over time!
-So when you’re enjoying leftovers a week, or even a month from now, the short ribs will taste just as good, if not better, than when you first made them.
+So when you’re enjoying leftovers, whether it’s a week, or even a month from now, the short ribs will taste just as good (if not better) than when you first made them.
 Who doesn’t love that?
 Here’s a few ways to store them.

 - To store: Add the ribs and some of the braising liquid into an airtight container and store in the fridge for up to 4 days.